nasa/cumulus-orca/tasks/request_files/README.md

                     attempts to retry a restore_request that failed to submit.
                 RESTORE_RETRY_SLEEP_SECS (int, optional, default = 0): The number of seconds to sleep between retry attempts.
-                RESTORE_RETRIEVAL_TYPE (str, optional, default = 'Standard'): the Tier for the restore request.
+                RESTORE_RETRIEVAL_TYPE (str, optional, default = 'Standard'): The Tier for the restore request.
 Valid values are 'Standard'|'Bulk'|'Expedited'.
+                DB_QUEUE_URL
+                    The URL of the SQS queue to post status to.
             Returns:
-                A dict with the following keys:
-                    'granules' (List): A list of dicts, each with the following keys:
-                        'granuleId' (string): The id of the granule being restored.
-                        'recover_files' (list(dict)): A list of dicts with the following keys:
-                            'key' (str): Name of the file within the granule.
-                            'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
-If None, refer to how copy_to_glacier handles default.
-                            'success' (boolean): True, indicating the restore request was submitted successfully.
-                                If any value would be false, RestoreRequestError is raised instead.
-                            'err_msg' (string): when success is False, this will contain the error message from the restore error.
-                        'keys': Same as recover_files, but without 'success' and 'err_msg'.
-                    'job_id' (str): The 'job_id' from event if present, otherwise a newly-generated uuid.
-                Example:
+                The value from inner_task.
+                Example Input:
                     {'granules': [
                         {
                             'granuleId': 'granxyz',